MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/remote-assist-mobile-to-teams-calls.md

     |----------------------------------|--------------------------------------------------------------------|
     |![Screenshot of technician's mobile app screen.](./media/technician-3.jpg)|![Screenshot of remote collaborator's Teams desktop screen.](./media/remote-collaborator-desktop-3.jpg)|

-5. Both call participants can place annotations in the shared environment, either in their own environment or by selecting **Start editing**.
+5. Either call participant can place annotations in the shared environment.
+The mobile app participant places the annotation in their own environment.
+The Teams desktop participant selects **Start editing**, and then places the annotation.

     > [!NOTE]
     > After the remote collaborator selects **Start editing**, the remote collaborator can add mixed-reality annotations on a frozen frame of the shared environment.
 When the remote collaborator selects **Stop editing**, the annotation appears in the technician's shared environment.